Illya-Kryushenko/architecture-as-code/docs/whitepaper.md

 This document is licensed under the Creative Commons Attribution 4.0 International License (CC BY 4.0).

-You are free to share and adapt this material for any purpose, including commercial use, provided appropriate attribution is given.
+This document is an original work by Illya Kryushenko and is licensed under CC BY 4.0.
+You may use, share, and adapt it freely for any purpose, including commercially, as long as you provide appropriate credit to the original author.

 ___